We have all had moments in our lives that affect us in a profound way.

-But what if we could step outside our story for a moment?
+But what if we could embody our story for a moment?

-What if we had the ability to embody our experiences and share it with witnesses who may have had a similar experience and are hiding behind the shadow of fear or shame?
+What if we had the ability to embody our experiences and share it with witnesses who may have had a similar experience?
+When others witness our stories, there is potential for healing for them as well.
 What if we could see someone else enact our story and have the power to change the narrative for ourselves?

 What would that look like?

 Therapeutic Theatre presents an opportunity to explore our stories from a less scary place.
 Creating a distanced experience, utilizing characters that may be part of ourselves or those we are in relationship with allows the individual or group an opportunity to be the author of their own story.
 It creates empowerment for the creator and the people who witness – whether it is with an audience or simply the drama therapist supporting the life script of the individual.

 Bessel Van Der Kolk, MD, a trauma expert and author of The Body Keeps Score, addresses the use of theatre to assist in the recovery of trauma stating,

 “Traumatized people are afraid of conflict.
 The fear of losing control and ending up on the losing side once again.
 Conflict is central to theatre – inner conflicts, interpersonal conflicts, family conflicts, social conflicts and their consequences.
 Trauma is trying to forget, hiding how scared, enraged or helpless you are.
 Theatre is about ways of telling the truth and conveying deep truths to your audience.”